 For now, SD-WAN is largely finding favour as an enterprise solution for large businesses looking for flexibility and scalability in how they integrate and manage multinational, not just multisite, networks.
 In the majority of cases, businesses are looking to SD-WAN to complement rather than replace MPLS – 78% of SD-WAN adopters in one study said they had no plans to stop using other technologies.

 A key benefit of a hybrid MPLS and SD-WAN approach is a balance between quality of service and cost.
 As noted, MPLS guarantees quality of voice and video communications, but as video in particular becomes increasingly popular, bandwidth costs in an MPLS network go up.
 This can be mitigated by also using SD-WAN, which can be configured to allocate bandwidth according to the needs of different services, increasing efficiency and lowering costs overall.

 For any growing business, ensuring your IT and telecoms network continues to meet your needs has to be a priority.
 The more you grow, the more sites you add, the more of a challenge this becomes.
-At M247, we specialise in building and managing high performance Wide area networks to suit businesses of every size and type.
+At M247, we specialize in building and managing high-performance Wide area networks to suit businesses of every size and type.
 With our expertise and commitment to delivering quality bespoke solutions for every client, we’re the partner you need to help your business grow.